JeremyLau01/Deep-Neural-Network_Fish_Weight/README.md

 View the data my neural network models <a target="_blank" rel="noopener noreferrer" href="https://github.com/JeremyLau01/Deep-Neural-Network_Fish_Weight/blob/master/fish_data.csv">here</a>
 View my code that creates, trains, tests, and saves the neural network <a target="_blank" rel="noopener noreferrer" href="https://github.com/JeremyLau01/Deep-Neural-Network_Fish_Weight/blob/master/Create%20Fish%20Dimension%20to%20Weight%20Model.py">here</a>
+View my code that opens the saved neural network and allows the user to input new fish dimensions to predict the weight of a new fish <a target="_blank" rel="noopener noreferrer" href="https://github.com/JeremyLau01/Deep-Neural-Network_Fish_Weight/blob/master/Estimate%20Weight%20with%20Fish%20Dimensions.py">here</a>

 I based my project off of KhanradCoder's Iowa Housing Prices project.
 You can view the project I referenced